lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Freezer

+- Cannot be drafted the day after it is drafted.
 - Has a thermometer display when in it, likely have to raise temperature enough to unthaw items to make them accessible
 - How?
 Probably the boiler room or furnace? (more likely boiler since via the Laboratory we already know that the boiler room can have output directed to other rooms somehow)
 - Temperature looks like it needs to be indicating at least in the neighborhood of 17-18 C to "fully" thaw.